Welcome to the new KidsHealth website! See what is new.

 The body's natural reaction to infection with a virus or bacteria is to raise the temperature inside the body.
 This helps to kill the infection.

-Other causes of high body temperature include:
+Other causes of fever include:

 • wrapping a baby in too many warm layers of clothing, or bedding